DavyCode/blog/_posts/2017-12-11-our-journey-toward-saas-customization-and-extensibility-at-auth0.markdown

 Serverless Extensibility is a logical evolution to Webhooks.
 It has taken us four years of experimentation and refinement, and the resulting Webtasks platform is a success that empowers our field engineers to close deals, simplifies our core architecture and delight our customers.

-We have created a product called [Auth0 Extend](https://auth0.com/extend/) based on the pattern that allows other SaaS companies to offer serverless extensibility from their products quickly.
+From our learnings, we have created a product called [Auth0 Extend](https://auth0.com/extend/) based on the pattern that allows other SaaS companies to offer serverless extensibility from their products quickly.

 When [Jeff Lindsay](https://twitter.com/progrium) was introduced to Extend he certainly felt we were on to something.
 Jeff was the person who coined the phrase [Webhook](http://progrium.com/blog/2007/05/03/web-hooks-to-revolutionize-the-web/), which has become ubiquitous on the web as a way to offer extension points from applications online.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">This was the whole point of pushing webhooks in 2007.
 Literally built this as a prototype. <a href="https://t.co/Wyoz0qXO9P">https://t.co/Wyoz0qXO9P</a></p>&mdash; Jeff Lindsay (@progrium) <a href="https://twitter.com/progrium/status/864588610858881029?ref_src=twsrc%5Etfw">May 16, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 If you are interested in giving it a [try](https://auth0.com/extend/try?umt_source=extend_blog&umt_medium=utility-bar-try&umt_campaign=extend_blog), you can start today for free.
+Explore giving your field engineers and customers the power to customize your SaaS.
+You two can implement those last-mile solutions that delight your customers quickly and easily.
 Feel free to [contact us](https://auth0.com/extend/#support) if you have any questions.

 I would like to thank [Eugenio Pace](https://twitter.com/eugenio_pace), [Sandrino Di Mattia](https://twitter.com/sandrinodm) and [Tomasz Janczuk](https://twitter.com/tjanczuk) for taking time out of their busy schedules to be interviewed for this post.